 Construction is a dangerous profession and as many as 1 in 5 workplace fatalities occur at construction sites.
 If you have been injured while working at or visiting a construction site it is important to talk with a Construction Accident Attorney attorney who is well versed in the field of construction-related injuries.
-Based in Nassau County, Andrew Leder Esq. a Rockville Centre construction accident attorney will answer all your questions about your construction accident and assist you however he can.
+Based in Nassau County, Andrew Leder Esq. a construction accident attorney in Rockville Centre will answer all your questions about your construction accident and assist you however he can.

 The Danger of Construction Jobs – Construction Accident Attorney

 In detailing the latest studies of dangers in construction work, new statistics reveal unsettling trends in continuing construction accidents.

 Since one in 10 construction workers are injured on the job every year, there’s an almost certain guarantee a construction worker l be injured on the job at least once in their lifetime.
 The threat is real when considering the number of construction job-related fatalities.
 In a career spanning 45 years, there’s a 1 in 200 chance of dying on the job in a work-related accident.